Edith Cowan University: Academic reputation

+In the 2026 Quacquarelli Symonds World University Rankings (published 2025), the university attained a tied position of #487 (26th nationally).

+In the Times Higher Education World University Rankings 2026 (published 2025), the university attained a position of #351–400 (tied 23–25th nationally).

+In the 2025 Academic Ranking of World Universities, the university attained a position of #801–900 (tied 28–29th nationally).

+In the 2025–2026 U.S. News & World Report Best Global Universities, the university attained a tied position of #457 (26th nationally).

+In the CWTS Leiden Ranking 2024, the university attained a position of #1024 (25th nationally).

+Student outcomes

+The Australian Government's QILT conducts national surveys documenting the student life cycle from enrolment through to employment.
+These surveys place more emphasis on criteria such as student experience, graduate outcomes and employer satisfaction than perceived reputation, research output and citation counts.

+In the 2023 Employer Satisfaction Survey, graduates of the university had an overall employer satisfaction rate of 83.2%.

+In the 2023 Graduate Outcomes Survey, graduates of the university had a full-time employment rate of 77.1% for undergraduates and 91.1% for postgraduates.
+The initial full-time salary was A$72,000 for undergraduates and A$97,000 for postgraduates.

+In the 2023 Student Experience Survey, undergraduates at the university rated the quality of their entire educational experience at 81.7% meanwhile postgraduates rated their overall education experience at 83.1%.

 Student life

 Enrollment

 ECU has more than 31,000 students at both undergraduate and postgraduate levels.
 More than 6,000 international students originating from more than 100 countries study with ECU each year.
 This includes the offshore delivery of a variety of courses in a number of countries, student and staff exchange programs with other universities, joint research activities, international consultancies and individual academic links.

 Guilds and student associations

 All students are represented by the ECU Student Guild.
 This includes postgraduate students, under the Postgraduate Studies Department, and International students under the International Students' Council.

 There are a range of academic groups and associations for undergraduate students of particular disciplines, including: Boomerang@ECU (Advertising); Dead Pilot's Society Superseded by Edith Cowan Aviators (ECA) as found on the social networking site Facebook; ECU Engineers (EEC); ECU Society of Psychology and Social Science (ECUSPSS); Sports Science @ ECU; Town Planning Student Association; ECU Nurses; Society Of Security Science (SOSS); NorthLaw Society (NLS); ECU Public Relations Chapter; Computer and Security Science Association (CASSA); ML Education (Primary Education); Early Childhood Collective and Arts Management Student Organisation (AMSO); Western Australian Student Paramedics (WASP) and more.

 Along with the student associations, there are various social and sporting clubs that are affiliated with ECU Sport or the Guild.
 Some of these include: ECU Cars & Cruises, ECU Badminton Club, Tennis Club, ECU Liberal Club, Jack of Arts, Enactus, Buddhist Youth Club, ECU Parties and Events, Humans vs Zombies, Nerd Space, ECU Cheerleading Club, ECU Quidditch Club, The Sound, Touch Football, Mixed Netball, and more.